tldev-de/immopushr/README.md

 I'm really happy to accept contributions from the community, that’s the main reason why I open-sourced it!
 There are many ways to contribute, even if you’re not a technical person.
 You can report issues directly on Github.
-Please document as much as possible the steps to reproduce your problem (even better with logs and cour configuration).
+Please document as much as possible the steps to reproduce your problem (even better with logs and your configuration).

 ## License
 GPL-v3 @ [Tobias Dillig](https://tobias-dillig.de)